How To Burn Loose Incense

 5. Extinguish

 Once you have finished burning your incense, place a lid on the burner to starve the charcoal of oxygen.
-If your burner does not have a lid, allow the disc to burn itself out and cool before disposing of the ash.
+If your burner has no lid, allow the disc to burn itself out and cool before disposing of the ash.

 Don't forget to check out our other incense 'how-to guides': how to burn incense cones, and how to burn incense sticks.